bordigoni/axway-open-docs/content/en/docs/apim_yamles/yamles_structure.md

 **Two or more entities with the same key fields at the same level in the hierarchy**:

-In that case the YamlPK has is a little bit different.
+In this case the YamlPK is formed differently to avoid ambiguity.

 For instance if you have: